 Daily Tips for Good Oral Hygiene Bacteria can live in your mouth in the form of plaque, causing cavities and gingivitis, which can lead to periodontal (gum) disease.
-In order to keep your mouth clean, you must practice good oral hygiene every day.
+To keep your mouth clean, you must practice good oral hygiene every day.

 What is plaque?